GromNaN/GitCore/README.markdown

     $repo = new Git\Repository('/path/to/the/git/repo', false, array('git_executable' => '/usr/bin/git'));

 On most Unix system, it's `/usr/bin/git`.
 On Windows, it may be `C:\Program Files\Git\bin`.

+If the executable is invalid, you will get a GitRuntimeException with code __127__.

 ### Change the command class